 Book in advance

 As with anywhere, you’re going to get the best deal if you plan ahead.
-If you’re not going down the route of Airbnb, then consider using Agoda to compare the options available to you.
+If you’re not going down the route of Airbnb, then consider using Booking.com to compare the options available to you.
 Properties are often heavily discounted on the site meaning you can find great deals!
-Click here to see properties available in Reykjavik or if you’re looking to get out of the city search for accommodation elsewhere in Iceland here.
+Click here to see the amazing properties available in Reykjavik on Booking.com or if you’re looking to get out of the city then search for accommodation elsewhere in Iceland here!

 Avoid bank fees